-Writing Skills .132 hours
+Writing Skills 132 hours

-Social Studies 132 hours
+132 hours

-Science .132 hours
+Science 132 hours

 Reading Skills 132 hours

-Math 132 hours
+132 hours

+Clock hours are approximate and may vary for each student.

 The primary goal of the GAE classes is to prepare the advanced adult education student, 17 years of age or older, for the GED test.
 The actual GED test is also given free of charge on the Newport campus.
 The test is scheduled at regular intervals throughout the school year.
 All students taking the test must make a passing score on the official GED Practice Test given by the Adult Education Department.